A Physics-Informed Context-Aware Approach for Anomaly Detection in Tele-driving Operations Under False Data Injection Attacks: Experiment and Results

 \section{Experiment and Results}

 This section presents the experimental setup and the resulting outcomes to assess the effectiveness of the proposed PCADS model.
-In order to demonstrate two stages of the PCADS model, this section is divided into two parts including the PCADS-CA method and PCADS-PB method.
+In order to demonstrate the two stages of the PCADS model, this section is divided into two parts, including the PCADS-CA method and the PCADS-PI method.